Curriculum Opportunities

 Writing ~ Opportunities to write are sought each day.
 Explicit teaching occurs within the writing hour and students are supported to develop skills in small focus groups and through writing tasks with their peers.
 Grammar and sentence structure are key focus areas during this time.

 Literacy intervention classes are provided to support students in developing their skills in small groups or sometimes with one-on-one support.
-The strategies of Reading Recovery and Levelled Literacy Intervention are used within Literacy Intervention.

 Assessment in the area of Literacy is an ongoing process.
 Students are provided with feedback on classroom spelling, reading and writing tasks.
 More formal assessments are performed throughout the year to ascertain progress, plan for future learning and to report to parents.